hexaxsoftwares/houx.js/README.md

-# PixelJs
+## PixelJs
-## Pixel js : Empowering Creativity, Building with Speed
+### Pixel : Empowering Creativity, Building with Speed

 ### Welcome to PixelJs documentation

-Pixel empowers creativity, building with speed.
+Pixel empowers creativity, speedy development while Building web apps.

-## 1. Introduction
+### 1. Introduction

 Pixel is a JavaScript framework designed to enhance creativity and speed in building web applications.
 It provides a flexible and intuitive way to creating interactive user interfaces using a declarative syntax.